 Hovering the pointer over a cluster marker symbol will outline the area — the bounds — used to consolidate the features.
 Clicking a cluster marker symbol should zoom to the bounds of the cluster.
 Alternatively, an info pop-up with details or summary statistics on that cluster can be displayed.

 Different algorithms exist to calculate clusters.
-The most common algorithm calculates counts based on distance which results in a balanced distribution.
-Pre-defined grid systems work as well if the cluster marker is positioned based on the average relative distances of the markers within each cell.
+The most common algorithm calculates counts based on distance from each other, which results in a balanced distribution.
+Predefined grids work well, too, if the cluster marker is positioned based on the average relative distances of the markers within each cell.
 Avoid using geographic boundaries such as states to create the clusters.
 If you want to visualize counts by geography, use choropleth map visualization instead.